AdobeDocs/real-time-cdp-collaboration.en/help/guide/release-notes/latest.md

 ## August 2025 {#august-2025}

 * Collaborators can now edit multiple audiences at once.
 You can now edit audience metadata, connection access, names, descriptions, and categories for multiple audiences using the bulk edit tool.
-To learn more about editing audiences, read the [manage audiences](../setup/onboard-audiences.md#edit-audiences)
+To learn more about editing audiences, read the [manage audiences](../setup/onboard-audiences.md#edit-audiences) guide.

 ## July 2025 {#july-2025}